1. Standard Chartered Bank (fined £102m)

 Between July 2008 and September 2017, Prudential’s non-advised annuity business focused on selling annuities directly to existing Prudential pension holders.
 The FCA found that Prudential’s business model for annuities included using telephone calls to maximise sales to existing pension customers.

-Prior to 1 January 2013, Prudential also used large, sales-linked incentive schemes for call handlers and managers which increased the risk of inappropriate customer outcomes.
+Before 1 January 2013, Prudential also used large, sales-linked incentive schemes for call handlers and managers, increasing the risk of inappropriate customer outcomes.

 Breaches of PRIN 2, 3 & 11 related to wholesale conduct & failing to be open & co-operative